8 Ways To Live Better With CLL | MyLeukemiaTeam

 Talk to your health care provider if you need help managing stress.
 You can get a referral for mental health counseling or cognitive behavioral therapy.

 It’s essential to maintain your treatment plan.
 Attend all follow-up and monitoring appointments.
-If you have any other health conditions, be sure to keep them under control as well as possible.
-Untreated comorbidities — other health conditions you have at the same time — can impact your CLL treatment options and outcome.
+If you have any other health conditions, keep them under control as much as possible.
+Untreated comorbidities — other health conditions you have at the same time — can affect your CLL treatment options and outcome.
+If you’re concerned about sticking to your treatment plan, talk to your health care team for support.

 6. Avoid Infections

-People with CLL have a high risk of infection due both to immune dysfunction from the disease itself and immune suppression from treatments.
-The risk for infection becomes higher the longer you have CLL, and infections among people living with CLL can be life-threatening.
+People with CLL tend to get sick a lot.
+One member of MyLeukemiaTeam asked, “Does CLL make you immunocompromised?”
+In fact, CLL and its treatments can affect the immune system.
+People with CLL have a high risk of infection due to both immune dysfunction from the disease itself and immune suppression from treatments.
+The risk of infection rises the longer you have CLL, and infections among people living with CLL can be life-threatening.
 You can take simple steps to avoid infections and help protect your health.

 • Wash your hands carefully and frequently.